souku2023/python_logger/README.md

-# python-logger-setup
+# Python Logger setup
-A configuration of Python logger that I use
+A configuration of Python logger that I use.